shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/hash.md

 From: https://github.com/Cyan4973/xxHash#benchmarks

+## Scale of Hashes

+Hash functions can vary in output size, but for the purposes of this illustration let's assume we are working with a cryptographic 256-bit hash like Blake2_256.

+There are 2^256 possible unique hashes, which is around 10^77.

+The number of atoms in the universe is estimated to be around 10^80 to 10^85.

+As you can see, this immense scale allows hash functions to have the key properties listed above which make them secure to use in modern cryptography.

 ## Hash Functions on Blockchains

 Hash functions, like all software, is a constantly evolving space.
 Different blockchains use different hash functions based on the time they were developed and the properties they were after.